- Do you love to learn, especially when it challenges what you already know?

 All first-year students accepted at Appalachian State are eligible to participate in the program.
 We seek an interesting mix of students who are interested in exploring life in all of its fascinating forms and want to be involved in the world around them.

-McFarlane Family International Travel and Research Endowment
+McFarlane International Travel and Research Endowment

 This endowment provides support for students currently active in Watauga Global Community (WGC) and enrolled in a university sponsored study abroad trip or semester abroad.
 Students must have completed twelve semester hours of Investigations coursework, be enrolled in a research project relevant to the study abroad, and be mentored by a WGC faculty member.
 Administration related to this endowment is the responsibility of the College of Arts and Sciences in collaboration with Watauga Global Community.
-The application for this endowment: McFarlane Family International Travel and Research Endowment.
+The endowment: McFarlane Family International Travel and Research Endowment.

 Joseph Bathanti named N.C.
 Poet Laureate